Generic Name: rilpivirine (ril-pi-VIR-een)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure that rilpivirine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that rilpivirine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.